mckryton/text2process/README.md

 # usage

 1. write your process as text
+    * col1: unique id (e.g. number)
-    * col1: name of swimlane
+    * col2: name of swimlane
-    * col2: description
+    * col3: description
-    * col3: type of shape (e.g. start, task, end)
+    * col4: type of shape (e.g. start, task, end; see user data of shapes for available types)
-    (see samples/phone call.txt)
+    * col5: id of previous step (optional for alternative connections) (see samples/phone call.txt)
 2. open OmniGraffle
 3. run text2process from the Applescript menu